Retirement and Pension Plans

 7.Can I choose to get a retirement plan in my 20s?

 Yes, if you start in your 20s, you can put away smaller sums of money over a longer term, allowing compound interest to take effect.
-Starting early provides options, lightens the fiscal burden later, and allows you to adapt your strategy as income and goals change.
+Starting early provides options, lowers the fiscal burden later, and allows you to adapt your strategy as income and goals change.

 8.Can I stop my retirement plan anytime I want?